 Exception for violence or abuse: The requirement to attend FDR before filing a court application does not apply where there are allegations of child abuse or family violence.
 (For more information, see Family violence.)

-A list of agencies that provide FDR is provided at the end of this chapter (see “Contacts”).
+A list of agencies that provide FDR is provided in “Contacts”.

 Counselling for parties in disputes over children is nearly always ordered as a first step.